|Charlotte Kay Fine Art Photography, Mixed Media, and Kiln-formed Glass

-For the last several years she has been mesmerized by the alchemy of kiln-form glass created in her Public Glass Studio.
+For the last eight years she has been mesmerized by the alchemy of kiln-form glass created in her Public Glass Studio.
 Using her landscapes photos as models and inspiration, she stacks layers of different shape, sizes and opacities of compatible glass and fires to temperatures from 1300-1500 in a kiln to achieve depth and textures.

 GLANC (Glass Alliance of Northern California) interview: